 Although by no means the only institution that engaged in predatory practices, Morgan Stanley was the architect of a volatile and discriminatory structure of mortgage-backed securities, whose consequences are still being felt in Detroit’s hardest-hit neighborhoods.

 Morgan Stanley systematically disregarded basic guidelines for safe lending and signaled its willingness to purchase loans that placed borrowers at elevated risk of foreclosure.
 In fact, Morgan Stanley often purchased loans containing multiple high-risk factors, and the bank’s appetite for extremely risky loans incentivized New Century to favor predatory loans – high-cost loans, sometimes made fraudulently, with risky features and unreasonably high chances of foreclosure.

 Plaintiffs in the case received loans that were not designed to be economically viable.
 Rather, those loans extracted short-term fees and costs while diminishing their wealth and exposing them to an elevated risk of foreclosure.
 Borrowers in the Detroit region were more likely to receive these loans if they were African American or lived in African American neighborhoods.

 Morgan Stanley’s policies and practices led directly to predatory lending that, in the Detroit region, disparately impacted African American borrowers.
-We will argue that those policies and practices violated the Fair Housing Act and the Equal Credit Opportunity Act.
+We will argue that those policies and practices violated the Fair Housing Act.